-Event Update: Public Health Agency of Canada (PHAC) FluWatch reports that influenza activity in Canada continued its slow decline in week 19, with the percentage of laboratory tests positive for influenza at 8.6%.
-Influenza B was the predominant strain, but detections continued to decrease.
+Event Update: Public Health Agency of Canada (PHAC) FluWatch reports that influenza activity in Canada continued its slow decline in week 20, with the percentage of laboratory tests positive for influenza at 6.7%.
+Influenza B was the predominant type, and detections continued to decrease.

-In week 19, five regions in Ontario reported localized activity and 28 regions reported sporadic activity.
-The number of regions reporting widespread or localized activity decreased compared to the previous week.
-Three new influenza outbreaks were reported: one in a long-term-care facility and two in other facilities or communities.
+In week 20, six regions [AB(1), MB(1), ON(3), NB(1)] reported localized activity and 21 regions reported sporadic activity.
+The number of regions reporting localized activity has been similar for the past three weeks.
+Three new influenza outbreaks were reported, all in long-term-care facilities.

 Recommended Action:See Hazard tab for details on Influenza.